KorayUlusan/koray-tex-homework/README.md

 <img src="./img/showcase-firstpage.jpg" width="401"  alt="first page of showcase.pdf" style="float: right;margin-left: 20px; margin-bottom: 20px;" align="right">

 This is the style I use in my homeworks.
-You can find visuals [here](./showcase.pdf).
-Its `tex` is [here](./showcase.tex).
 I thought there wasn't enough latex packages and decided to publish this.

-I'm still learning and honestly have no idea what I'm doing.
-This repo probably doesn't follow any latex package convensions.

-Feel free to open a pull request.
+You can find visuals [here](./showcase.pdf) and its `.tex` is [here](./showcase.tex).

 ## Installation